Share site

 • Mediterranean subtropical climate

 The sailing infrastructure in Lanzarote is not particularly well developed.
 The Island has two marinas.
-Along the southwestern coast there are ports in Playa Blanca, Lanzarote and Puerto Calero.
+Along the southwestern coast there are ports in Playa Blanca, Yachts Rentals Lanzarote and Puerto Calero.
 The beautiful port of Caleta is on the small neighbouring island of La Graciosa.
-The marina of Puerto Calero is located in a quiet Yacht Charter area on the Costa Calero, ideally positioned to be protected from the prevailing northeast winds.
+The marina of Puerto Calero is located in a quiet charter area on the Costa Calero, ideally positioned to be protected from the prevailing northeast winds.
 It is a modern marina only 10 km away from the airport, with lots of moorings and good service.
-In the south of the island near Playa Blanca is the Marina Rubicon.
-The marina has all the supply options and space for 500 pleasure boats.
-Along the coast there are also some bays, such as the Papagayo beach in the south and Playa Francesa on La Graciosa.
+In the south of the island near Playa Blanca there is Marina Rubicon.
+This marina has all the supply options and space for 500 pleasure boats.
+Along the coast there are also bays such as the Papagayo beach in the south and Playa Francesa on La Graciosa.
 Because of the hard rocks, natural coastal coves are hard to find.
-The island belongs to strong wind areas and can create problems even for professional sailors.
-Throughout the year Lanzarote is affected by the trade winds which blow strongly and provide good sailing winds.
-Crews who love a challenge will like this area.
-In some areas the wind nozzles and accelerates to gale force.
-Real storms do occur but are rare.
-Lanzarote is a tidal area and the tidal range is between 2 and nearly 3 m.
-There are few shoals.
-The island of Lanzarote is a sophisticated deep sea area.
-The navigation and the wind conditions are a not to be underestimated because of the few protected anchorages and the relatively large distances between marinas and yacht harbors.
-It is not for beginners, but is ideal for expert and adventure-loving yacht charter crews.

 Javascript is required to view this map.